Prospective Students, Frequently Asked Questions

 What is the job market for Ph.D.’s in women’s studies?

-Our program is still new, so we don’t have any data on placement after completing the program.
-However, we do believe that the job market for our graduate students will be good as women’s studies is expanding significantly at this time.
-‘Programs’ that once depended on faculty housed in other departments are becoming independent departments and hiring their own faculty.
+Nationwide, the placement record for WMST PhD graduates is about 60%.
+We believe that the job market for our graduate students will be good as women’s studies is expanding significantly at this time.
+“Programs” that once depended on faculty housed in other departments are becoming independent departments and hiring their own faculty.
 In addition to academic careers, our students will also be able to take jobs at research and policy institutes, in the government, and at other non-profit advocacy and funding agencies.